colewbennett/CreativeBlocks/README.md

 ### Enable I2C on Raspberry Pi

-The MPR121 uses I2C, so I2C must be enabled before the touch sensor will work.
+The MPR121 uses I2C, so I2C must be enabled on the RPi before the touch sensor will work.

 In the terminal, run: